-- Providing free access to the restricted or blocked content.
+- Providing free access to restricted or blocked content.

-- Preventing your Internet provider spying on your traffic to sell it for marketing goals.
+- Prevent your Internet provider from spying on your traffic to sell it for marketing goals.

-- Providing you with a possibility to browse anonymously.
+- Providing you with the possibility to browse anonymously.

 Of course, there are plenty of VPN providers and it is hard to choose.
 Luckily, Vpnpro wrote an informative comparison of two of the best providers: Surfshark vs NordVPN.
 It will help you to decide which is more suitable for your needs.

 And the last but not least, a VPN provides full anonymity while browsing online.
-It changes your IP address, replacing it with the address of the server, which you’re connecting to.
+It changes your IP address, replacing it with the address of the server, to which you’re connecting.

 Is It Expensive to Have a VPN?

-- Free VPNs has a lower range of servers available for a customer.
+- Free VPNs have a lower range of servers available for a customer.
 For example, if a paid service offers up to 70-80 countries, a free one can offer 10-12 countries only.